Module 1: Proactive Case Management

 Module 3: E-discovery Basics

-All litigation paralegals, regardless of the specific practice area, should have a general understanding of e-discovery and how it fits into the discovery phase of a litigation matter.
+As a litigation paralegal, you should have a general understanding of e-discovery and how it fits into the discovery phase of a litigation matter.
 Even if you are not working with expensive e-discovery tools, you are most likely still “working with e-discovery” because there is no way around it now.
+When was the last time you received a written letter or bill in the mailbox?
+We all conduct our business by email – which means we’re all working in e-discovery in some form or another.
 Everyone in business communicates by email, which means every lawsuit will have some e-discovery component.
-In this session, we introduce paralegals to the basics of e-discovery, the industry models, court rules affecting electronically stored information and more.
+In this session, we introduce litigation paralegals to the basics of e-discovery, the industry models, court rules affecting electronically stored information and more.

 Module 4: Managing Document Productions